Snowflake-Labs/sfquickstarts/site/sfguides/src/end-to-end-analytics-with-snowflake-and-power-bi/end-to-end-analytics-with-snowflake-and-power-bi.md

 #### Verifying row-level security

 - Navigate back to the "Order Summary" report page
 - Notice how only sales transactions for the North America region are being displayed.
-Also notice how you no longer have the ability to select another region on the region slicer.
 This is showing our row access policy hard at work!
 - Go back to the 2nd browser tab with your semantic model settings open
 - Change your Snowflake Role parameter to **TB_BI_ANALYST_EMEA** and **click "Apply"**
 - Navigate back to your report tab and click the **"refresh visuals"** button once again.
-You may have to clear your region slicer.
+You may have to modify your region slicer.
 - Notice how we now only see European sales transactions now that we've switched our role.

 What we've just simulated is a scenario where we have a global user base running reports against the same semantic model, but they all belong to different roles.
 Since our semantic model is in DirectQuery mode, we are able to implicitly take advantage of our Snowflake masking and row access policies.